 With certification, you’re increasing your chances of working in a quality medical institution like a hospital, clinic, blood bank, or research center.

-Whether you’re interested in making a career change or you want to break into the medical field, becoming a phlebotomy technician is a great way to start, and utilizing the technology we have today with phlebotomy training online can make it a convenient, stress-free experience that you don’t have to physically attend a class for.
+Whether you’re interested in making a career change, or you want to break into the medical field, becoming a phlebotomy technician is a great way to start.
+Utilizing the technology we have today with phlebotomy training online can make it a convenient, stress-free experience because you don’t have to attend a class.